Cloud-Foundations/Dominator/cmd/installer/README.md

 and added to the object cache.
 The bulk of these will typically be the kernel image and modules.

-The boot device is scanned for an OS and if present is scanned and files are checksummed and added to the object cache.

-The OS image is unpacked into a tmpfs, downloading objects which are not in the cache.
-This ensures that all objects are available prior to modifying the storage devices.
-It also provides various utilities required for partitioning, encrypting and formatting storage devices.

 If the `-driveSelector` option is given then the specified programme is run to select the drives that should be configured.
 The list of discovered, usable drives is provided as command-line arguments.
 The list of selected drives must be written to the standard output, one per line.

+The boot device is scanned for an OS and if present is scanned and files are checksummed and added to the object cache.
+This can dramatically reduce the number of objects that need to be subsequently downloaded.

+Objects for the target OS image not already in the cache are downloaded.
+This ensures that all objects are available prior to modifying the storage devices.

+### Load tools
+The [BusyBox](https://www.busybox.net/)-based image probably does not have all the tools necessary to configure the storage.
+By default, the target OS image is unpacked to the tmpfs directory specified by the `-tmpRoot` option.
+It should provide various utilities required for partitioning, encrypting and formatting storage devices.

+If the `tools-imagename` file is present, the specified image is used instead.

+### Configure storage
-The storage devices are erased (either with `blkdiscard` or by writing 1 MiB of zeros at the beginning) and then partitioned.
+The storage devices are erased (either with `blkdiscard` or by writing 1 MiB of zeros at the beginning) and the boot device is partitioned.
 Except for the partition which will contain the new root file-system, they are by default encrypted.

 File-systems are created and the OS is installed on the root device.
 These operations are performed concurrently as these are typically I/O bound operations.